1. In a bowl or a mixer, place the flour, salt, sugar, and vinegar and mix them together.

 For the Filling:

-2. Add the bulgur wheat, salt, pepper, and continue simmering until the bulgur is cooked.
+2. Add the bulgur wheat, salt, pepper, and continue cooking until the bulgur is done.
 Remove from the heat and add the lemon juice.
 Stir and wait for it to cool down.

-3. Take a small piece of dough, form it into a log, and cut small pieces of dough, depending on how big you want your pourekia to be.
+3. Take a little dough, form it into a small log, and cut small pieces of dough, depending on how big you want your poureki (small pies).

 4. Sprinkle your counter with a little flour and roll out the dough into small flatbreads (pitoules).
-Place about 1 level tablespoon of filling inside and close them up.
+Place 1 level spoonful of filling inside and close them up.
 Press the edges with a fork to seal them well.
-Repeat with the remaining ingredients.
+Repeat with the rest of the ingredients.

-5. Pour sunflower oil into a pan, enough to cover the pourekia halfway up, and when the oil is hot, fry the pourekia on both sides until golden brown.
-Remove them onto kitchen paper to drain the excess oil.
-Serve warm or once they have cooled down.
+5. Pour sunflower oil into a pan, enough to cover the poureki halfway up, and when it heats up, fry the poureki on both sides until golden brown.
+Remove them onto kitchen paper to drain.
+Serve warm or when they have cooled down.